Other Areas of Expertise

 Each matrix is followed by a reflection session, where the meaning of the dreams for the system are explored.
 Social Dreaming is particularly useful for those organizations seeking to better understand and ultimately resolve current challenges by tapping into the knowledge embedded in participants’ dream material.
 Like all the workshops described here, it can be a major tool for resolving deeper issues that stubbornly resist more rational organizational development approaches.
 Like all of these methodologies, Social Dreaming can be an action research methodology, part of a broader organizational development intervention and an effective professional development tool.

 A one hour and a half in-person workshop is appropriate for up to 50 people.
+An online

 workshop can accommodate many more.